tjk/pokelike/README.md

 ## TODO

-- [ ] it's time to split up pokelike.c!
+- [x] it's time to split up pokelike.c!
+- [ ] deal with the "copyright infringement" (ie. move assets to submodule?)